-Interpreting the calendar according to local garden conditions adds a fifth season beyond the usual four: early spring, the months of February and March.
 Early spring in western Oregon is a highly variable season – we could be dry enough to need irrigation; wet enough to be flooding; sunny and warm; or slogging through snow – but it is a season with its own unique tasks, and a season of opportunities that disappear right around the beginning of “official” spring in late March.

-Early Spring in the Garden
+In the Garden

 - Plant peas as early as possible, even start as early as late January.
 Pre-sprout seed inside for better results.